-San Jacinto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Jacinto is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, San Jacinto is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in San Jacinto who work in office and administrative support (16.01%), sales jobs (8.85%), and food service (6.86%).
+There are especially a lot of people living in San Jacinto who work in office and administrative support (13.64%), sales jobs (9.45%), and healthcare (5.92%).

 The most common language spoken in San Jacinto is English.
 Other important languages spoken here include Spanish and Tagalog.